 Had the 1968 minimum wage grown at the same rate as the cost of living, it would be $16 today.
 And if it grew in step with worker productivity, the minimum wage would be $22 today, triple its current level.
 Though it may indeed be time for a raise, business leaders are wary of too much change too fast.
 [Read related article: Best Time and Attendance Services and Software]

 Some see an increased minimum wage as the path to a gig economy with fewer full time workers on the company payroll.

-Childcare and the Minimum Wage
+Childcare and the minimum wage

 Trierweiler explains that if the minimum wage were raised, the cost of day care would go up.
 She estimates the wage expenses, which represent the majority of the day care expenses, would increase more than 20 percent.